 Swim Guide

-We monitor locations in the Haw River watershed and Jordan Lake.
+We monitor 10 locations throughout the Haw River watershed every week during the summer.

 Why E-coli Testing?